Published: April 23, 2020

 Here is additional detail on some of the items listed above:

 - Personal Protective Equipment (PPE).
-Policy should address wearing masks and gloves, use of hand sanitizer, cough and sneeze etiquette, to name a few.
+Policy must address wearing masks pursuant to Gov. Walz E.O.
+20-81 and should also address the wearing of gloves, use of hand sanitizer, cough and sneeze etiquette, to name a few.
 The policy should define what the city will provide and what the employee is expected to provide themselves.
-If cloth face masks are used in the workplace, consider posting this CDC resource on the proper use of cloth face coverings.
+The state of Minnesota offers a variety of posters regarding face coverings.
 On May 7, 2020, MNOSHA advised the League no medical evaluation nor written respiratory protection program would be necessary for requiring cloth masks in the workplace.
 For more information, read this post on the League’s Pipeline blog: Understanding the Difference Between Alternative Masks and Respirators.

 - Cleaning and sanitizing procedures.
 Define what the city will do as far as extra cleaning of the worksite and individual workstations versus what the employees are expected to do with their own work areas and with shared electronic equipment.
 Think through how quickly your supply of cleaning materials will last.
 Will there be a protocol around touching door handles of bathrooms for example?
 Consider posting hand washing posters in bathrooms.